david-chen0/OptionsTracker/README.md

 On startup, first parse inactive_contracts and store them locally.
 The JSON object should still be kept so that we can easily make changes.

 Next, look through active_contracts.
 For all the inactive contracts(do a current date check) in active_contracts, check the underlying asset's price and update the contract to be either OTM or ITM.
 Then, delete this from active_contracts and then add this to inactive_contracts.
-Then add them to a list, which we will display under "newly expired contracts" section

-Finally, just parse the rest of the active contracts as normal
+Finally, just parse the rest of the active contracts as normal.

+On the webpage, we will have an "active option positions" section and an "inactive option positions" section

 APIs:
 addContract: Adds an option contract in